nehaljwani/team.exiv2.org/book/IMaEA.md

 The most common issue raised by users concerns lens recognition.
 For v0.26, I added the _**Configuration File**_ feature to enable users to modify lens recognition on their computer.
 While this is helpful, many users would like Exiv2 to deal with this perfectly, both now and in the future.

 I intended to make a proposal at LGM in Rennes in May 2020 concerning this matter.
 Both Exiv2 and ExifTool can extract metadata from an image into a .EXV file.
 I would propose to implement a program to read the .EXV and return the Lens.
 That program will have an embedded programming language with the rules to identify the lens.
 The scripts will be ascii files which can be updated.
 It will be called M2Lscript (MetaData to Lens Script), pronounced _**"MillsScript"**_.
-The M2Lscript interpreter will be available as a command-line program, a perl module (for ExifTool), a C++ library (for linking into exiv2) and perhaps a python module.
+The M2Lscript interpreter will be available as a command-line application, a perl module (for ExifTool), a C++ library (for linking into exiv2) and perhaps a python module.

 In this way, new lens definitions can be written in M2Lscript without touching anything in Exiv2 or ExifTool.